Whether it’s your first time taking the train or you’re a seasoned expert, here are some train travel tips to get the most out of your adventure.

 If you’re travelling in Economy class, you’ll need to bring your own pillow and blanket, or purchase them on board.
 Earplugs are also recommended.
 You can bring your own food on the train (as meals are not included in Economy class), however there are also snacks, meals, and beverages available to purchase on board with cash or credit.

 If you’re travelling with kids, ask an agent on board for the kids activity book.
-On the Canadian and the Ocean kids videos are shown during the day and evening in the Skyline car.

 Want to know when it’s time for your stop?
 Follow your train in real time here.